The one thing that sets this strawberry cake apart from others? Reduce fresh strawberry puree down and add to the best white cake batter.

 Instructions

-- Make the reduced strawberry puree first, and let cool: In a blender or food processor, puree the fresh strawberries.
-You should have a little more than 1 cup (about 270g).
+- Make the reduced strawberry puree first, and let cool: Hull the fresh strawberries and place them in a blender or food processor.
+Blend until smooth.
+You should have a little more than 1 cup (around 270g).
 Transfer the puree to a small saucepan over medium-low heat.
 Simmer, stirring occasionally, until it’s reduced to 1/2 cup (about 135g).
-This usually takes around 25โ35 minutes, but could take longer depending on your pan or the ripeness of your strawberries.
+This usually takes around 25–35 minutes, but could take longer depending on your pan or the ripeness of your strawberries.
 Remove from heat, pour into a heat-safe bowl, and cool completely before using.
 I always make the reduced puree the day before so it has plenty of time to cool down.
 Cover and refrigerate overnight.
 Allow it to come back to room temperature before adding to the cake batter.
 (See Notes for additional make-ahead instructions.)

 - Make the cake: In a medium bowl, whisk the cake flour, baking powder, baking soda, and salt together.
 Set aside.